-- Students interested in history, especially students interested in getting a different view of history than is usually explored in high school history classes
+- Interested in history, especially students interested in getting a different view of history than is usually explored in high school history classes

-- Students interested in a world history course that is not centered on the Western world
+- Interested in a world history course that is not centered on the Western world

-- Students interested in honing their nonfiction reading and writing skills or students who enjoy memoirs and nonfiction graphic novels
+- Interested in honing their nonfiction reading and writing skills or students who enjoy memoirs and nonfiction graphic novels

 - High speed, broadband Internet